 If you're already working in the Editor, Touch Up, or Collage, click Open on the top toolbar and select My Hub from the drop-down list.
 Select the image from your gallery, then click the Edit or Collage button at the bottom of your gallery.

-If the image you opened from Hub was previously edited on PicMonkey.com, its text and overlays will be fully editable.
+If the image you opened from Hub was previously edited on PicMonkey.com, its text and graphics will be fully editable.
 Effects, textures, and frames get flattened when you save, so they won’t be editable when you open an image that you’ve saved to Hub.